-The CCL Speakers Bureau brings top-notch leadership experts directly to you.
+The CCL Speakers Bureau brings top-notch leadership experts directly to you – in person or virtually.
 Combining our latest research with extensive leadership training experience, CCL speakers help prepare you and your organization for success with dynamic and practical perspectives on today’s most compelling leadership issues.

 Pricing for keynote presentations starts at $10,000.
 Nonprofit clients may be eligible for a discount.

 Top 5 Requested Topics